Florida DUI Defense Laws for Commercial Drivers

-A DUI in Florida can be a nightmare for anyone, especially if, like most people, you need to drive to get to your job.
+A DUI defense in Florida is important for anyone, especially if, like most people, you need to drive to get to your job.
 But the prospect of losing your license is even worse when driving is your job.
-When you have a Commercial Driver’s License (CDL), you have to be extra careful to maintain a clean driving record.
+When you have a Commercial Driver’s License (CDL), you must be extra careful to maintain a clean driving record.
 The law comes down much harder on drunk driving for those with a commercial driver’s license.
 The standards are more strict for CDL drivers, and the penalties can be more severe.

 The stakes are high because a commercial DUI threatens your livelihood.
 But the threshold for commercial DUI charges is low, so it’s best to protect your rights by talking with an experienced and aggressive Orlando CDL DUI Defense Attorney.
 Get a FREE CONSULTATION with a criminal defense attorney at the Rivas Law Firm.
 Call 407-644-2466 now.